viig99/WebGL-Experiments./README.md

 The Square Color is the base Color taken from [here](http://kuler.adobe.com/#themeID/1945976).

+Added Animation to the Experiment and learnt why to save the matrix state during matrix operations.

 ###	TODO

 *	Wrap glMatrix under a namespace.
-* 	Move to Tutorial 3.
+* 	Move to Tutorial 4.

 <pre>
 	Finally Getting a hang of things.
+	Wohoo!
 </pre>